Go To Top Go Up Go Back Go Forward

 The Segment Table on file LUA(4) contains all the pointers and addresses used by FMS for processing the profile matrix.
 This information is not altered by FMS subroutines.
 Therefore, unless the matrix profile contained in the vector {LOWEQ} is changed, this initialization subroutine should be called only once.

-FMS determines the record size for files LUA(1) and LUA(3) based on the available memory and matrix profile.
+FMS determines the record size for files LUA(1) and LUA(3) based on the available memory, cpu and gpu hardware and matrix profile.
 If you require a specific size, use the LENSDF parameter for PROFILE matrices or the NEQBIO parameter for BLOCK and SLAB matrices.
+FMS may alter your specified value to satisfy other constraints.

 SUBROUTINE PBAND (IBAND, LOWEQ, NUMEQ)